How do I apply for a grant?

 What's the difference between a midwife and a doula?

-A midwife is a healthcare professional who provides medical care during pregnancy, birth, and postpartum, while a doula offers emotional and physical support during these times, but does not provide medical care.
+A midwife is a healthcare professional who provides medical care during pregnancy, birth, and postpartum.
+A doula offers emotional and physical support during these times, but does not provide medical care.

 What is the scope of services that a doula provides?